PDrifting/CBookDraft/book.markdown

 ### Deeper Dissection of Example 1:

-If we remember back when we were looking our bitwidths and byte requirements of individual Types there are some things we can glean from what we're seeing in this output.
+If we remember back when we were looking at our bitwidths and byte requirements of individual Types there are some things we can glean from what we are seeing in this output.
 Let's dissect this a little to figure out what the computer this is running on has done and things to be mindful of.

 ```
 s32 u32Foo = 12;